AY2122S1-CS2103T-T17-1/tp/docs/UserGuide.md

 Examples:

-- `editS 1 p/91234567 st/Beef` Edits the phone number and supply type of the 1st supplier to be `91234567` and `Beef` respectively.
+- `editR 1 r/birthday party t/10Percent Off` Edits remark and tags of the 1st reservation to `birthday party` and `10Percent Off` respectively.
-- `editS 2 n/Betsy Crower t/` Edits the name of the 2nd supplier to be `Betsy Crower` and clears all existing tags.
+- `editS 2 r/ t/` Clears all existing remark and tags of the 2nd reservation.

 ---